 Cholesterol stones arise exclusively in the gallbladder and are yellowish.
 Pigment stones may arise anywhere in the biliary tree and are black or brownish.

 The risk factors for the two different stones are different.
-It’s important to keep in mind that up to 80% of people with gallstones don’t have any identifiable risk factors.

 For cholesterol stones:

 - Gallbladder stasis

 - Billiary infection